Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Introduction

 \section{Introduction}

-Visual reasoning is among the general goals of vision-and-language models (VLM).
-The astonishing advances in multi-modal vision-language models were fueled a variety of self-supervised pretraining objectives on a web the scale datasets of image-text pairs.
-The evaluation methodologies of the final models usually resort to measuring performance on downstream tasks that include visual question answering (VQA), referring expression comprehension/generation, image-to-text/text-to-image retrieval, image-text matching or generative tasks, like image captioning.
-The majority of these tasks use as an input contextualized holistic representations ${\bf h}_{[IMG]}$ of the image and ${\bf h}_{[CLS]}$ of the text caption computed by vision and language model and build the classifier on the top of these representations.

-Multiple recent studies have shown that vision-language models lack fine-grain understanding of verbs~\cite{svo}, spatial relationship~\cite{vsr}, word order~\cite{winoground} and lack general visio-linguistic compositionality~\cite{stanford-bag-of-words} that is critical for compositional reasoning and generalization.
+Visual reasoning is among the general goals of vision-and-language models (VLMs).
+Recent advances in multi-modal vision-language models were enabled by self-supervised pre-training objectives on web-scale datasets of image-text pairs.
+The evaluation methodologies usually resort to measuring performance on downstream tasks that include visual question answering (VQA), referring expression comprehension, image-to-text/text-to-image retrieval, image-text matching, or generative/auto-regressive tasks, like image captioning.
+Multiple recent studies have shown that vision-language models lack fine-grain understanding of verbs~\cite{svo}, spatial relationship~\cite{vsr, kamath2023s}, word order~\cite{winoground}, and lack general visio-linguistic compositionality~\cite{stanford-bag-of-words} that is critical for compositional reasoning and generalization.